-- 1. Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
-Members may access the same at https://www.evoting.nsdl.com under shareholders/members login by using the remote e-voting credentials.
-The link for VC/OAVM will be available in shareholder/members login where the EVEN of Company will be displayed.
-Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush.
-Further members can also use the OTP based login for logging into the e-Voting system of NSDL. - Members are encouraged to join the Meeting through Laptops for better experience. - Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
+- The procedure for attending meeting & e-Voting on the day of the AGM is same as the instructions mentioned above for e-voting. - The link for VC/OAVM to attend meeting will be available where the EVSN of Company will be displayed after successful login as per the instructions mentioned above for e-voting. - Shareholders who have voted through Remote e-Voting will be eligible to attend the meeting.
+However, they will not be eligible to vote at the AGM. - 4.
+Shareholders are encouraged to join the Meeting through Laptops / IPads for better experience. - Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 6.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker may send their request mentioning their name, demat account number/folio number, email id, mobile number at (company email id).
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 7.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance atleast 7 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at gtrao@andhracements.com.
+The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance 7 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at (company email id).
+These queries will be replied to by the company suitably by email.